 gardeners’ incentive: vegetarian reuben sandwich

-The George Forman grill I received years ago, when I was a guest of my former boss on “The Martha Stewart Show,” figures into the recipe.
+The George Foreman grill I received years ago, when I was a guest of my former boss on “The Martha Stewart Show,” figures into the recipe.
 But you could use a heavyweight (get it?) seasoned cast-iron pan, with another heavy one or a brick as a weight to press the sandwiches down while cooking.
-The entrepreneurial ex-heavyweight champion had been a guest on the television show, too, and everyone in the audience got a grill.
+The entrepreneurial ex-heavyweight champion had been a guest on the television show, too, and everyone in the audience got gifted a grill.

 vegetarian reuben sandwich